flowground/amazonaws-com-mediatailor-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UntagResource
-### Removes tags from the specified playback configuration resource.
-You can specify one or more tags to remove.
+> Removes tags from the specified playback configuration resource.
+You can specify one or more tags to remove.<br/>

 #### Input Parameters
 * `ResourceArn` - _required_